ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 {% include audio_embed.html id="images/maple/maple-classifier/denoise.wav"%}

-This denoising procedure requires a sample of the background audio, so when at the start of a session recording, a 2-second audio clip of the background noise is recorded during calibration.
+This denoising procedure requires a sample of the background audio, so at the start of a session recording, a 2-second audio clip of the background noise is recorded during calibration.
 Event audio is then denoised upon detection using this background audio sample.
-This means the audio for training and classification has already been denoised.
+This means the audio used for training and classification has already been denoised.

 ### Data chunking

-Each audio event (sample) has a unique length (dimension), yet most classifiers demand that **every sample must have the same dimension**.
+Each audio event (sample) has a unique length (number of features), yet most classifiers demand that **every sample must have the same number of features**.

 To deal with this, I decided each audio event would be split into **equal sized chunks** and the classifier would classify chunk-by-chunk.